Milcky-B/HTTWA_FRONTEND/README.md

 Vercel: For deployment

-Setup and Installation
-Prerequisites
-Node.js and npm (for the React frontend)

-Python 3.7+ (for the FastAPI backend)

 Usage

 Start Recording: Click the "Start Recording" button to begin recording audio.
 The button will change to "Stop Recording" while recording is in progress.

 Transcription: The transcribed text will appear in the "Result" textarea in real-time.